rfuehrer/syno_autoshutdown/README.md

 kill `pidof autoshutdown.sh`
 ```

 The script must also be run as root, but the execution can be set to inactive (and thus manual).
 This task is only used to temporarily terminate a previously executed script or several instances of the script.
-If the script should be started again, the NAS does not have to be restarted, but the first task can be executed.
+If the autoshutdown script should be started again, the NAS does not have to be restarted, but the first task can be executed.

 4. Reboot NAS or start first created task manually.
 5. Done ;)